studiometa/stylelint-config/readme.md

 };
 ```

-If you want to use [Prettier](https://prettier.io/) in your project, you can use the `prettier` configuration sent in this package.
+It is recommended to use [Prettier](https://prettier.io/) in your project for a more opinionated linting and formatting of your files.
+To do so, you can use the `prettier` configuration sent in this package.
 Add a `.prettierrc` file at the root of your project and set the StyleLint configuration as follow:

 ```js
 module.exports = {